cyberbotics/webots-cloud-simulation-template/README.md

 The `remote_controls` plugin, as well as the `e-puck` robot window, are located in the `plugins` folder.
 The `E-puck.proto` PROTO is located in the `protos` folder.

-The defined `Dockerfile` is placed at the root of the project and implements the four lines of `Dockerfile.default`.
+The defined `Dockerfile` is placed at the root of the project and implements the four lines of `Dockerfile.default`, which would have been used by [webots.cloud](webots.cloud) if no Dockerfile was defined.

 ```dockerfile
 FROM cyberbotics/webots:R2022b-ubuntu20.04